-The organic food and fertilizer markets have been growing dramatically in North America and worldwide over the last 10 years.
-According to the US Organic Trade Association's 2010 Organic Industry Survey, U.S. sales of organic food and beverages have grown from $1 billion in 1990 to $24.8 billion in 2009.
-Sales in 2009 represented 5.1 percent growth over 2008 sales.
-Experiencing the highest growth in sales during 2009 were organic fruits and vegetables, up 11.4 percent over 2008 sales.
-Total U.S. organic sales, including food and non-food products, were $26.6 billion in 2009, up 5.3 percent from 2008.
+The organic food and fertilizer markets have been growing dramatically in North America and worldwide particularly over the last 10 to 15 years.
+According to the US Organic Trade Association’s 2014 Organic Industry Survey, U.S. consumer sales of organic products have grown from $1 billion in 1990 to $32.3 billion in 2013, averaging a growth rate of over 17% per annum.
+Organic sales growth continues to outpace total sales of comparable conventional food and non-food items by a significant margin.

 - Wide spectrum of primary, secondary and trace elements